-This parameter lets the modeler specify whether the audio module removes the chunks which it automatically remove a chunk which has been stuffed into the aural-location buffer.
-If it is set to t then if a stuffed chunk is still in the aural-location buffer and has not be modified after the :sounddecay-time time has passed that chunk will be erased from the buffer by the audio module.
+This parameter lets the modeler specify whether the audio module removes the chunks which it "stuffs" into the aural-location buffer.
+The default value is nil which means that the module will not automatically remove a chunk which has been stuffed into the aural-location buffer.
+If it is set to t then if a stuffed chunk is still in the aural-location buffer and has not be modified after the :sound-decay-time time has passed that chunk will be erased from the buffer by the audio module.
 If it is set to a number then it works similar to the setting of t except that the value of this parameter specifies the time in seconds after which the erasing occurs instead of the :sound-decay-time parameter.